 Sea level rise and an increasing frequency and intensity of coastal storms are among the projected impacts of a warming global climate.
 In the Boston area, seas are currently rising at the rate of nearly one foot per century.
-While future rates of sea level rise are uncertain, projections are in the range of 2 to 4 feet, or higher, by the end of the century.
+While future rates of sea level rise are uncertain, projections are in the range of 2 to 4 feet, or higher, by the end of this century.
 The dunes serve as critical protection against flooding and storm damage during winter northeasters.
-The impacts of climate change will make it more challenging to maintain and protect our dune system - and all the more critical that we do so in order to protect lives, property, and town infrastructure.
+The impacts of climate change will provide more challenges to maintaining and protecting our dune system-and all the more critical that we do so in order to protect lives, property, town infrastructure, and aid regional storm protection.